Faculty & Staff

 - Special Subjects Faculty

-Amy has worked at Hawthorne Valley for eight years, previously in the Development Office.
+Amy has worked at Hawthorne Valley for eleven years, previously in the Development Office.
 She also is the girls’ volleyball coach.
 Amy is a Hawthorne Valley School alum, and earned a B.S. in Elementary Education from Springfield College.
 In her off time she enjoys children’s literature, gardening, and playing volleyball.

 Caroline has previous development and board experience at Hawthorne Valley Waldorf School.
 Caroline earned a Barnard College Honors degree in English and a minor in Art History.
 She attended the NonProfit Learning Center which was sponsored by the Berkshire Taconic Foundation, and was class of 2005.
 She also attended the Annual Leadership Workshop Columbia County, class of 2006.
 Caroline attends the annual NYSAIS conference, for school leadership and development.
-Her previous work experience includes publishing for the New York Times and Hearst Publication.
+Her previous work experience includes publishing for the New York Times and Hearst Communications.

 Laurie has worked in the school Main Office for five years.
 She is a life-long native of Columbia County who studied business administration at Columbia-Greene Community College.
 She previously worked for many years in local medical practices, most recently at MACONY Pediatrics in Great Barrington, and enjoys working with both children and parents.
 Laurie is a New York State licensed EMT and has taken many associated training courses.
 Laurie enjoys walking, plants, and volunteering at Olana state historic site as a tourguide.
 She also keeps busy moonlighting for Carlucci-Simons Catering and Julie Gale’s At The Kitchen Table.